Atharva21/cowin/README.md

 Cowin bot

-after cloning the repo make sure you install pyyaml and playsound dependencies first(in cmd: pip install pyyaml playsound).
+after cloning the repo make sure you install pyyaml, playsound and colorama dependencies first(in cmd: pip install pyyaml playsound colorama).
 Add your pincode(s) (if more than one pincode, seperate them by spaces) in the application.yml file under resources/

 you can also set other configurations in the application.yml like the bot timeout, (the time in seconds after which